sunpech/sunpech/README.md

-## 👋 About Me
+## 👋 Hello, I'm Steven!

-I'm Steven.
 I enjoy coding, blogging, photography, homelabbing, and playing with LLMs.
 I have a blog at: [sunpech.com](https://sunpech.com) and my photography website at: [sunpechphotography.com](https://sunpechphotography.com).

 ## 🛠️ Skills